KSP-KOS/KOS/doc/source/structures/communication/message.rst

 Represents a single message stored in a CPU's or vessel's :struct:`message queue <MessageQueue>`.

+The main message content that the sender intended to send can be retrieved using :attr:`Message:CONTENT` attribute.
+Other suffixes are automatically added to every message by kOS.

 Messages are serializable and thus can be passed along::

   // if there is a message in the ship's message queue